"Hobgoblin" was the first game I ever had published. I had probably written about 3 games fully in assembly language by then.

 It was published by Atlantis Software.
 Perhaps due to some sort of nominative determinism, they later sank without trace.
 Which was a shame - they were a small company, and treated me well, giving me my first break in the industry.
 I was still at school at this point.

 OK, so you might be thinking this was inspired by Ghosts'n'Goblins.
 And you'd be right.
 There was nothing like it on the Electron, and to be fair, Hobgoblin wasn't a patch on GnG.
-But I only had 20k (yes, 20 kilobytes - that's really not very much) and 3 colours to play with, and I was, like, 17 or something.
+But I only had 20k (less space than this web page takes) and 3 colours to play with, and I was, like, 17 or something.

 Sorry! (but not very - difficult was the style at the time, and it wasn't that bad).

 Yes, that's an enormous logo.
-Not because the game was so full of itself or important, but rather because I was only able to use a small window for the game in order to keep it flicker-free, and fast enough.
-So many games were afflicted with nasty flicker.
+Not because the game was so full of itself or important, but rather because I was only able to use a small window for the game in order to keep it flicker-free, and fast enough (so many games of the time had nasty flicker).

 The BBC Micro and Electron versions were on either side of the same cassette tape, and in a hilarious twist of fate they were mislabelled.
 The results of this were that on the BBC Micro (running the Electron version), everything went all pink, and the Electron version lost the pink in the title (was just shown in green).
 Some BBC games reviewers seemed to notice the strange pinkness, and didn't much care for it.